Durational alimony terminates when either of the parties dies or the recipient of alimony remarries.

 The general magistrate’s ruling was appealed to the trial court.
 The trial court approve the recommendation of the general magistrate and terminated the former husband’s alimony obligation.

 The Florida Court of Appeal reversed the trial court’s ruling.
-The appellate court pointed out that Florida Statutes provide that durational alimony terminates when either of the parties dies or the recipient of alimony remarries.
+The appellate court pointed out that the Florida Statutes provide that durational alimony ends when the alimony recipient gets remarried, or the payor or the alimony recipient dies.
 Notwithstanding this statute, the parties are free to enter into contracts that contain provisions that no Florida court could impose, as long as these provisions are not against public policy.
 Parties may agree among themselves that alimony will be non-modifiable.

 Since alimony is modifiable where there is a substantial, unanticipated, involuntary and permanent change of circumstances, contractual language which makes alimony nonmodifiable must be unambiguous and clear.
 Therefore, the sole question before the Court of Appeal in this case was whether the non-modifiability provision in the parties’ marital settlement agreement was unambiguous and clear.
 In previous cases, Florida courts have held that non-modifiability provisions in marital settlement agreements that prohibit termination of alimony obligations upon remarriage are enforceable.
 The Court of Appeals in this case agreed with the reasoning contained in the prior courts’ rulings and found that the rationale undergirding these decisions applied to durational alimony awards as well.